OpenMOSS/MOSS-TTSD/README.md

 ## Highlights

-- **Highly Expressive Dialogue Speech**: Built on unified semantic-acoustic neural audio codec, a pre-trained large language model, millions of hours of TTS data, and 600k hours synthetic and real conversational speech, MOSS-TTSD generates highly expressive, human-like dialogue speech with natural conversational prosody.
+- **Highly Expressive Dialogue Speech**: Built on unified semantic-acoustic neural audio codec, a pre-trained large language model, millions of hours of TTS data and conversational speech, MOSS-TTSD generates highly expressive, human-like dialogue speech with natural conversational prosody.
 - **Two-Speaker Voice Cloning**: MOSS-TTSD supports zero-shot two speakers voice cloning and can generate conversational speech with accurate speaker swithcing based on dialogue scripts.
 Only 10 to 20 seconds of reference audio is needed.
 - **Chinese-English Bilingual Support**: MOSS-TTSD enables highly expressive speech generation in both Chinese and English.
 - **Long-Form Speech Generation**: Thanks to low-bitrate codec and training framework optimization, MOSS-TTSD has been trained for long speech generation (Training maximum length is 1700s).